 - The company has hired London-based JPA Design and Trendworks to assist with this project

-Keep in mind that in addition to its existing long haul fleet, Air India has started leasing some jets from other airlines, mostly on a fairly short term basis (meaning that these planes likely won’t be in Air India’s fleet in a decade).
+Keep in mind that in addition to its existing long haul fleet, Air India is leasing some jets from other airlines, mostly on a fairly short term basis (meaning that these planes likely won’t be in Air India’s fleet in a decade).
 This is both intended to improve the passenger experience, and to add capacity.

 For example, Air India is leasing six former Delta Air Lines Boeing 777-200LRs, three former Singapore Airlines Boeing 777-300ERs, and six former Etihad Airways Boeing 777-300ERs.